 - Gun Porn: They were very serious about their standard firearm early on, but this was toned down later (probably due to the extra work required to keep model guns in operative condition).

 - Hand Cannon: The BW-01 Dictator.
-It says something when the all-round most effective weapon available to Blue Swat is their handgun, and they've got access to a missile launcher.
+It says something when the all-round most effective weapon available to the Blue SWAT team is their handgun, and they've got access to a missile launcher.

 - Human Popsicle: When Sig, desperate for a way to move around on Earth without suspicion, took over his current body, he made sure it was that of a brain-dead man frozen for organ donation reasons.

-- Masquerade: The public at large isn't aware that either Aliens or Blue SWAT exist, and both sides work to keep it that way.
-The Space Mafia does so because they're severely outnumbered, while Blue SWAT does so for more mundane reasons.
+- Masquerade: The public at large isn't aware that either aliens or Blue SWAT exist, and both sides work to keep it that way.
+The Space Mafia does so to keep their invasion a secret, while Blue SWAT does so for more mundane reasons.

-- Named Weapons: While it's really standard convention for guns to have names, Blue Swat's standard sidearm is the BW-01 Dictator.
+- Named Weapons: While it's really standard convention for guns to have names, Blue Swat's standard sidearm is the BW-01, codenamed Dictator.

 - Really 700 Years Old: 800, actually — although it's unclear if the human body Sig is inhabiting will be as long-lived as he is.

-- Who You Gonna Call?: The Blue SWAT unit — that is before they were wiped out in the first episode.
+- Who You Gonna Call?: The Blue SWAT team — that is before all but three of them were wiped out in the first episode.